a637814143/Machine-Learning-for-Malicious-PE-File-Detection/README.md

 - Switch between uploading a binary or referencing a path already present on the server.
 - Rely on the project’s bundled `model.txt` with a fixed decision threshold of `0.0385`, identical to the desktop GUI.
-- View concise verdict summaries and reasoning bullets, then download the complete JSON report for archival or sharing.
+- View concise verdict summaries and reasoning bullets, then download the complete Markdown report for archival or sharing.
-- Review a chronological event log that records every request/response pair for traceability.
+- Review a chronological event log that captures the detection timestamp and verdict summary for traceability.

 ### 4. Send API requests directly